 If you notice any of these symptoms or any other change in your dog, call your vet immediately.
 Adverse side effects can have serious repercussions.
 The sooner you catch them, the sooner your vet can help get your dog back on the right track.

-The side effects associated with Rimadyl are serious.
-So is osteoarthritis.
-As an owner, you need to weigh the pain associated with osteoarthritis with the relatively low risk of Rimadyl side effects.
-Talk to your vet about your concerns and let her know about any other medications your dog is on, as well as any other conditions that your vet might not be aware of.
+The side effects associated with this medication are serious, but so is the negative impact on the quality of life from canine osteoarthritis.
+As an owner, you need to weigh the pain associated with osteoarthritis with the relatively low risk of side effects.
+Talk to your vet about your concerns and let them know about any other medications your dog is on, as well as any other conditions that your vet might not be aware of.

 Alternatives to Rimadyl for Dogs

 Rimadyl is one of the safest NSAIDs available for dogs, but there are alternatives if your dog has an adverse reaction.
-Talk to your vet about prescribing an alternative painkiller or about alternative pain management strategies for your dog’s osteoarthritis.
+Talk to your vet about prescribing an alternative painkiller for dogs or about alternative pain management strategies for your dog’s osteoarthritis.
+Discuss with them whether Rimadyl could be part of a holistic approach to managing arthritis that includes canine joint supplements to support your dog’s overall joint health, as well as other therapies like canine massage, acupuncture, chiropractic, and even water therapy.

 Your veterinarian is your best source of information about Rimadyl for dogs.
 Don’t be afraid to ask any questions you might have and be sure you give your dog the prescribed dosage and follow your veterinarian’s instructions.